janpfeifer/gonb/README.md

   surrounding them.
 * Controllable (per package or file) logging in GoNB code.
 * Library to easily store/retrieve calculated content.
 When doing data analysis so one doesn't need to re-generate some result at a next cell execution.
-Something like `func Save[T any](id string, fn func() (T, error)) T, error` that calls fn, and if successful, saves the result before returning it.
-And the accompanying `func Load[T any](id string) T, error` and
-  `func LoadOrRun[T any](id string, fn func() (T, error)) T, error` which will load the result if available or run `fn` to regenerate it (and then save it).
+* Run `goimports` before calling `gopls` to inspect a variable, or auto-complete.
+This would be handy, but complicates tracking the position of the cursor on the changed file.

 # Implementation

-The Jupyter kernel started from [gophernotes](https://github.com/gopherdata/gophernotes) implementation, but was heavily modified and very little is left.
+The Jupyter kernel started from [gophernotes](https://github.com/gopherdata/gophernotes) implementation, but was heavily modified and very little from it is left.
 Also, the execution loop and mechanisms are completely different and new: GoNB compiles and executes on-the-fly, instead of using a REPL engine.